MISP/MISP/docs/INSTALL.ubuntu1804.md

 # INSTALLATION INSTRUCTIONS
-## for Ubuntu 18.04.4-server
+## for Ubuntu 18.04.5-server

 ### -1/ Installer and Manual install instructions

 Make sure you are reading the parsed version of this Document.
 When in doubt [click here](https://misp.github.io/MISP/INSTALL.ubuntu1804/).

-To install MISP on a fresh Ubuntu 18.04, all you need to do is the following:
+To install MISP on a *fresh* Ubuntu 18.04, all you need to do is the following:

 ```bash
 # Please check the installer options first to make the best choice for your install